Toby Johnson, Psych Tech

 San Francisco Days 1970-1981

-In 1974-75, Toby Johnson took a course at Napa Community College in Napa, California for licensure as a Psychiatric Technician.
-The Psych Tech license is a license in California in nursing with a specialization in psychiatry.
-In the 1960s, the Psych Tech training was the same as that for Licensed Vocational Nurses--L.V.N.--for the first three academic quarters, that is, the first school year.
-The second half year, LVNs study obsterics and pediatrics, while LPTs focus specifically and exclusively on psychiatry and mental health hospitalization.
+In the 1960s, the Psych Tech training was the same as that for Licensed Vocational Nurses—L.V.N.—for the first three academic quarters, that is, the first school year.
+The second half year, LVNs study obstetrics and pediatrics, while LPTs focus specifically and exclusively on psychiatry and mental health hospitalization.

 The Pysch Tech training at Napa Community College coordinated with the Napa State Hospital across the highway from the community college.
 Students did their practicum training at the State Hospital.

 Johnson had learned about psych techs from Terry Carlson.
-In 1971, while he was studying at the California Institute of Asian Studies (C.I.A.S.)--now the California Institute of Integral Studies (C.I.I.S.)--which was then located at 21st and Dolores on the edge of San Francisco's Mission District and of the Castro, through Ken Dyer, whom he met thru mutual friend Peter Roy, Toby befriended a sort of "hippie household" who lived up 21st St from the Institute in a wonderful five bedroom, three-storey house with a view looking out over Dolores Park.
+In 1971, while he was studying at the California Institute of Asian Studies (C.I.A.S.)—now the California Institute of Integral Studies (C.I.I.S.)—which was then located at 21st and Dolores on the edge of San Francisco's Mission District and of the Castro, through Ken Dyer, whom he met through mutual friend Peter Roy, Toby befriended a sort of "hippie household" who lived up 21st St from the Institute in a wonderful five bedroom, three-storey house with a view looking out over Dolores Park.
 The head of the household was Tom Rhodes.
 Toby had met Dyer a few months before; he was invited for Christmas Dinner with that household in 1970.
 At that dinner or another soon after, he met Carlson who, recently out of the Navy where he'd worked in psychiatric services, was now working at Mount Zion Hospital's Crisis Clinic.

-Having been interested in mental health services to the psychiatrically disabled--as a current day manifestation of what in Jesus's day were the lepers--since he'd worked as a "Hospital Chaplin Intern" while still a Servite seminarian, Johnson was fascinated by Terry's stories about the Crisis Clinic.
+Having been interested in mental health services to the psychiatrically disabled—as a current day manifestation of what in Jesus's day were the lepers—since he'd worked as a "Hospital Chaplin Intern" while still a Servite seminarian, Johnson was fascinated by Terry's stories about the Crisis Clinic.

 Also during those days Toby was friends with Rhonda Zobel, a young woman with wonderful flaming red hair, who worked as assistant to the Institute Librarian.

-Toby was dating Guy Mannheimer at that time.
-Guy had some interest in mental health (though mainly, so far, as a client) and both of them were looking for jobs.
-They'd spent the summer of ’72 together working at the Mann Ranch Seminars.
-At the end of the summer, Guy moved back to his home at Werder House in Menlo Park next to Stanford University (previously the house had been home to members of the Grateful Dead); Toby got an apartment with his college friend Paul haight ashbury sign DePalma and a medical student named John Shapiro ON THE CORNER OF HAIGHT & ASHBURY.
+Toby got an apartment with his college friend Paul haight ashbury sign DePalma and a medical student named John Shapiro ON THE CORNER OF HAIGHT & ASHBURY.
 When Toby and Paul found an apartment at that location for rent they decided they had to live there, no matter what the state of the apartment!
-In fact it wasn't bad--though Toby's mother burst into tears when she walked into it at the very thought of her son living in such poverty.
+In fact it wasn't bad—though Toby's mother burst into tears when she walked into it at the very thought of her son living in such poverty.
 But the neighborhood had gone down hill from the days of the Summer of Love.
 And Toby, Paul and John only stayed there six months.
 (The turret behind the familiar street sign was in our apartment.)
 Major gay philosopher, political activist Arthur Evans ended up living in the apartment next door.
 It wasn't till Toby and Guy returned to S.F. in 1975 and got involved with Bay Area Gay Liberation (BAGL) that Toby met Arthur.
+(Read about Arthur Evans)

 (Paul moved in with his girlfriend and Toby and John moved to a houseboat in Sausalito on Pier 11 1/2 to housesit for Dee Cameron; John got sick that summer and moved back to Boston and never really lived in the houseboat.
 Toby ended up sharing the boat with Dee's friend's sister, a wonderful woman, Freddie Cobey, the first "computer programmer" Toby'd ever met.)